I use the power of copywriting, storytelling and strategic thinking to solve brand and business problems.

-I'm a digital marketer and Creative Director whose work ranges from social campaigns and site development to strategic brand reinvention.
-Whether building a brand book or launching a website, my goal is to surface powerful storytelling that is clear, emotive and effective.
+Whether building brand solutions or launching a specific campaign, my goal is to surface powerful stories that are clear, emotive and effective.

 My work has won Effie, Addy and Webby Awards and I've served on juries for both the Effies and the One Show, as well as a guest lecturer at Miami Ad School here in New York.